Traveling to The

 Accents can be tricky to understand.
 Both for you understanding someone else, and them trying to understand you.
 So be patient and use different words if someone is not understanding what you’re asking.

-Is Asia a Good Place to Travel to With Children?
+Is the Middle East a Good Place to Travel to With Children?

 The Middle East has much to see and do for families.
-The most popular countries are Turkey, Egypt, Jordan, Israel and the Palestinian Territories.
+The most popular countries are Turkey, Egypt, Jordan and Israel.